The Most Powerful Thing It Gives You

 This practice doesn’t conflict with insulin or CGM protocols.
 It acts as a support tool—not a replacement.
 It fits into your self-care tool belt, not instead of medical care.

 Living with Type 1 diabetes can feel mentally exhausting.
-If burnout or frustration is creeping in, a quick mindset reset can help.
+If burnout or frustration is creeping in.
+And if that resonates, then I’m here to help through it.
+Because I’ve been there, many times.

 Potential drawbacks and cautions